hyperbolicresearch/hlog/README.md

 ![Web look](https://github.com/hyperbolicresearch/hlog/blob/dev/assets/github_img.png)

-> Please, this project is under massive development and one shouldn't take anything written here or in the whole software for definitive facts.
-We are just conducting experimentations.
-Keep in mind that the creator(s) is/are just thinking loud (thinking in public) until otherwise said.
+> This project is under massive development and can undergo changes in the conceptual framework and implementation.
+We are just conducting experimentations, just thinking loud until otherwise said.

-Hlog is a log aggregator that provides an end-to-end experience from collecting logs from applications and infrastructures to a complete set of observability, query and processing tools.
-The project is under development and only a part of it is available.
-PLEASE, DO NOT USE IN PRODUCTION (yet).

-## Features

-- [x] Log aggregation
-- [x] Log storage
-- [x] CLI observability tools
-- [x] Web-based observability tools
-- [ ] Support for SQL
-- [ ] Individual log processing
-- [ ] Group of logs processing
+hlog is an observability platform focused on logs and metrics aggregation built to be the base layer of a whole computing ecosystem.
+To achieve performance, it's designed with several key characteristics:

+1. `Extensibility` meaning that you can build on top of it by leveraging the exposed API.
+2. `Performance` by being fault-tolerant, scalable and supporting high throughput.
+3. `Flexibility` by enforcing the composability of the different components.
+4. `Compatibility` by integrating with existing tools.
+5. `Cloud-native` through containerization, support for configuration settings, etc...

-## Benchmarks
+## Components

-It is a little bit too early to perform benchmarks, but given the architectural choices that we have made, we are confident about the future.
-We hope that we will update this description soon.

-## Oops, where is the doc?

-Yeah, it's coming.
-One more week and you should be able to try it.
-It doesn't worth touching yet :)
+The hlog stack is composed by three components:

+- `client` is the interface that interacts with applications and infrastructures and sending the collected logs and metrics to the system.
+- `hlog` is the main server which processes and stores the logs and metrics, and also exposing the API for interaction with them.
+- `observer` as the user interface.